 - Make accommodations for transportation

-- Make use of the computer — there is technology to adapt computers to all kinds of disabilities and the internet offers endless opportunity for learning, personal development, support groups and interaction with others
+- Make use of the computer — there is technology to adapt computers to all kinds of disabilities and the internet offers opportunities for learning, personal development, support groups, and interaction with others

 - Check into volunteer or mentorship opportunities

-- Accompany an older individual as he or she makes new connections — having a friend for support can cut down on fears and awkwardness in new situations
+- Accompany an older individual as they make new connections — having a friend for support can cut down on fears and awkwardness in new situations

 - Figure out ways to bring the “outer world” into the home of a person who becomes increasingly homebound